notesofcliff/delve/src/home/doc/admin/Performance_Tuning.md

 ]
 ```

-By following these performance tuning techniques, you can optimize your Flashlight instance to handle large volumes of data and provide fast response times.
+By following these performance tuning techniques, you can optimize your Delve instance to handle large volumes of data and provide fast response times.

 ---